Maxi (Canadian supermarket): History

-When Steinberg became defunct in 1992, some of its locations were converted into Maxi stores.
+When Steinberg became defunct in 1992, many of its locations were converted into Maxi stores.
 In 1993, several Provigo stores (especially the larger ones) were rebranded as Maxi locations.
 Maxi absorbed the Héritage chain in 1995 to reach a total of 67 locations.

 Maxi became a division of Loblaws following the latter's acquisition of Provigo in 1999.
-Maxi briefly used to have stores in Ontario, but they were converted to No Frills after Loblaws purchased Provigo.
-There were 90 Maxi stores and 23 Maxi & Cie in 2017 within the province of Quebec.
+Maxi used to have stores in Ontario beginning in 1997, but they were eventually closed or converted to other Loblaws banners (such as Fortinos) in 1999.

+As of 2024, there are 153 Maxi locations in Quebec.

 Maxi & Cie

 The chain's Maxi & Cie/Maxi & Co. locations are larger and carry a wider variety of general merchandise.
-The first Maxi & Cie opened on September 25, 1996 on Jean-Talon street in Saint-Leonard, Quebec and is still in operation.
+The first Maxi & Cie opened on September 25, 1996 on Jean-Talon street in Saint-Léonard, Quebec and is still in operation.
 Some Maxi & Cie outlets are themselves former Maxi stores that were converted because of their larger size.
 This includes the original store in Longueuil.

 Like with Maxi, Maxi & Co. used to have stores in Ontario, but Maxi & Co. withdrew from Ontario in 1999 after the Loblaws purchase of the chain.
 The 1999 movie Pushing Tin had a scene at one of the Maxi & Co. stores in Ontario.